zeit/react-keyframes/Readme.md

 - Use `import { Frame } from 'react-keyframes'` or `require('react-keyframes').Frame`.
 - The `duration` prop specifies the length of time that a frame should show (millisecond).
+- You have to put `Frame` in the order you want them animated.
 - Example:

   ```js